huggingface/blog/inferentia-llama2.md

 # Make your llama generation time fly with AWS Inferentia2

-In a [previous post on the Hugging Face blog](https://huggingface.co/blog/accelerate-transformers-with-inferentia2), we introduced [AWS Inferentia 2](https://aws.amazon.com/ec2/instance-types/inf2/), the second-generation AWS Inferentia accelerator, and explained how you could use [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to quickly deploy Hugging Face models for standard text and vision tasks on AWS Inferencia 2 instances.
+In a [previous post on the Hugging Face blog](https://huggingface.co/blog/accelerate-transformers-with-inferentia2), we introduced [AWS Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/), the second-generation AWS Inferentia accelerator, and explained how you could use [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to quickly deploy Hugging Face models for standard text and vision tasks on AWS Inferencia 2 instances.

-In a further step of integration with the [AWS Neuron SDK](https://github.com/aws-neuron/aws-neuron-sdk), it is now possible to use 🤗 [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to deploy LLM models for text generation on AWS Inferentia 2.
+In a further step of integration with the [AWS Neuron SDK](https://github.com/aws-neuron/aws-neuron-sdk), it is now possible to use 🤗 [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to deploy LLM models for text generation on AWS Inferentia2.

 And what better model could we choose for that demonstration than [Llama 2](https://huggingface.co/meta-llama/Llama-2-13b-hf), one of the most popular models on the [Hugging Face hub](https://huggingface.co/models).